mwojtyczka/unity-catalog-setup-aws/README.md

 ```
 .
 ├── main                        # Main code that run the individual terraform modules
+├── modules
     ├── metastore               # Terraform module for deploying metastore and required aws resources (S3 bucket, IAM role)
     ├── usecase                 # A set of terraform modules for deploying use case specific unity catalog objects, e.g. catalogs, storage credentials, external locations
     ├── account                 # A set of terraform modules for deploying account objects, e.g. groups, service principals
     ├── service-principal-token # Terraform module for creating service principal token and store in aws secret manager
 ├── deploy.sh                   # Script that can be used for running the terraform code and deploying the resources
 ├── design.png
 ├── design.excalidraw
 ├── LICENSE